Pumpkin Soup with Sausage and Black Beans

 It also freezes really well.
 If you’re going to make soup, you may as well make a double batch and freeze some for later, right?

-The sausage and black beans add some heartiness to the soup, while the creamy pumpkin and warmth of the cumin make it flavorful and interesting enough to eat as your main course.
+The sausage and black beans add some heartiness to the soup, while the creamy pumpkin and warmth of the cumin make it flavorful and interesting enough to eat as your main course and worthy of serving to company.

 Add Milk to Soup Without Curdling